IgMann/uav-swarm-consensus-problem-simulation/README.md

 ## License

 This project is licensed under the MIT License.
+See the [LICENSE](./LICENSE) file for more details.